ultragorira/ultragorira.github.io/_posts/2023-10-11-IoU_No_Max_Suppression_HSV_vs_RGB_vs_Gray.md

 Hopefully this concept is clear at this point.

-The Union area is simply just summing up both bounding boxes (taken into condieration to remove the union, else you add it twice).
+The Union area is simply just summing up both bounding boxes (taken into consideration to remove the union, else you add it twice).

 Let's do a code implementation of the IoU: